Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to apply theoretical knowledge, as well as technological and meth-odological skills to master a complex research problem.
+Students will be able to apply theoretical knowledge, as well as technological and methodological skills to master a complex research problem.
 They will be able to formulate well-defined research questions and conceptualize an appropriate study.
-They will be able to select and apply a methodological approach, perform appropriate (user-)studies, analyse their data appropriately and interpret their findings.
-They will be able to write a scientific research paper and submit it to a scientific HCI conference.
+They will be able to select and apply a methodological approach and analyze their data and interpret their findings.
+The students will know how to translate the findings to a design process, which results in an interactive prototype that is tested and iterated based on user feedback.
+They will be able to document and reflect on their design process, write a scientific research paper and prepare and present their work in a conference presentation.

 Übergeordnetes Modul: